PG31. Missing Families

 • Is the mother a child herself, or is she looked after by the local authority?

-• Is there a person present in the household or visiting the mother with previous convictions for an offence against children, or other person who poses a risk of harm to children?
+• Is there a person present in the household or visiting the mother with previous convictions for an offence against children, or another person who poses a risk of harm to children?

 1.4

-If the answer to any of the above questions is yes, or an agency reaches the judgement that a child or unborn child is at risk of significant harm on the basis of the assessment, a referral should be made to local authority children's social care, the mother / family's social worker or duty officer (in line with Referral and Assessment Procedure), the police Child Abuse Investigation Team and, in the case of missing person's whose whereabouts are unknown, the police Missing Person's Unit.
+If the answer to any of the above questions is yes, or an agency reaches the judgement that a child or unborn child is at risk of significant harm based on the assessment, a referral should be made to local authority children's social care, the mother/family's social worker or duty officer (in line with Referral and Assessment Procedure), the police Child Abuse Investigation Team and, in the case of missing person's whose whereabouts are unknown, the police Missing Person's Unit.

 1.5